Huteer/ACE-3/README.md

 # stuff to go here to show we done the work :D
 1 a) + b)
 Opcode	Description
 Binary	Mnemonic

 0000	Halt	Terminate the program.

 0001	Load X	Load the contents of address X into AC.

-0010	Store X	Store the contents of AC to address X.\n 0011	Add X	Add the contents of address X to AC and store the result in AC.\n 0100	Subt X	Subtract the contents of address X from AC and store the result in AC.\n 0101	Input	Input a value from the keyboard into AC.\n 0110	Output	Output the value in AC to the display\n 0111	Skipcond	Skip the next instruction on condition.\n 1000	Jump X	Load the value of X into PC.\n
+0010	Store X	Store the contents of AC to address X.

+0011	Add X	Add the contents of address X to AC and store the result in AC.

+0100	Subt X	Subtract the contents of address X from AC and store the result in AC.

+0101	Input	Input a value from the keyboard into AC.

+0110	Output	Output the value in AC to the display

+0111	Skipcond	Skip the next instruction on condition.

+1000	Jump X	Load the value of X into PC.

-1001	LDC X	Load the value of X into AC.\n
+1001	LDC X	Load the value of X into AC.

-1010	SHIFTR X	Load the contents of address X into AC and shift right by 1.\n 1011	SHIFTL X	Load the contents of address X into AC and shift left by 1.\n
+1010	SHIFTR X	Load the contents of address X into AC and shift right by 1.

+1011	SHIFTL X	Load the contents of address X into AC and shift left by 1.

 c) skip if the AC is equal to 0